katebeavis/pr-hero/README.md

 # PR Hero

-An app to help keep track of PR's, utilising the Github API with Octokit, webhooks & the Hipchat API
+An app to help keep track of PR's, utilising the Github API with Octokit, webhooks & the HipChat API

 ## PR Hero does 3 things: